MY DAD’S NAME WAS HUW. HE WAS AN ALCOHOLIC POET.

 at Design Museum

-The Cosmic capsule invites you to delve into the connections of the cosmos.
-This unique film installation and soundscape will take visitors on a journey through the stars to explore the miracle of childbirth, the possibilities of our food systems, the creation of wonder materials and the otherworldly landscape of Chile’s Atacama Desert.
+The installation features moving image works by visual artists and a soundscape that I meticulously composed.
+Visitors can explore the connections of the cosmos as they journey through the stars, discovering the miracle of childbirth, the intricacies of our food systems, the creation of wonder materials and the breathtaking landscape of Chile's Atacama Desert.

 FIGURES, £IGUR€$, GO FIGURE?!